Integrating Fourier Neural Operator with Diffusion Model for Autoregressive Predictions of Three-dimensional Turbulence: Methodology

 Additionally, based on previous experience, they set the following relation \cite{karras2022elucidating}:

 Since the model's training target has been explicitly defined ($F^*_{\theta}$), we can specify the training loss used to update the model parameters:

+In practice, the training loss is calculated as the L2 error between the model’s one-step denoising output and the true value.
 Karras et al. use a 2D U-Net as $F_{\theta}$ in their original proposal of EDM \cite{karras2022elucidating}.
 After the neural network completes training, the sampling process is shown in Algorithm~\ref{alg:samplerEDM}.
 During the sampling process, the model removes part of the noise from the noisy image $\textbf{y}_t$ to obtain $\textbf{y}_{t+1}$, and then corrects it using the second-order Heun's method \cite{karras2022elucidating}.
 With this denoising approach, the pure random noise $\textbf{y}_0$ initially input into the model is sampled into a noise-free image $\textbf{y}_T$ through $T$ steps.